One Last Sunday

 Those words were the only tangible evidence I’ll ever need to discard with the linearity of time.
 To digest the true sanctity of life.

 The mystic moment at the edges of sense and intuition endlessly en route to becoming another memory.
-Another universe rustled and awoken in some unknown future when, as we wander through that vaporous maze of experience, we gaze back on the majesty of our lives and realise that against the heaving throng of trivialities, all we ever had was time.
+Another universe rustled and awoken in some unknown future when, as we wander through that vaporous maze of experience, we gaze back on the majesty of our lives and realize that against the heaving throng of trivialities, all we ever had was time.